Will billionaire Tom Steyer's White House bid deprive Dems of major donor in 2020?

 "It would be at his political peril to pull back on the things that he has been doing for years now," the consultant added.

-But a longtime, DC-based Democratic strategist downplayed Steyer's impact on Senate races.
+But a longtime, D.C.-based Democratic strategist downplayed Steyer's impact on Senate races.

 The strategist emphasized that Steyer "didn't invest heavily in a lot of the critical communication campaigns that Democrats have relied on to help give us parity on television."